kakyoism/kkappkit/README.md

 You'll also notice that a log file `app.log` is automatically generated under the project folder.
 It contains all log messages from the app, which provides complete diagnostics for the bad times.

-That's it for our hello-world.
+That's it for our Hello World.

 ### Benefits